IntentArchitect/Intent.Modules/Documentation/articles/getting_started/create_an_aspnetcore_web_app.md

 **Click the `CLOSE` button.**

-## 4. Run the application using Visual Studio
+## 5. Run the application in Visual Studio

 At this point, we've told Intent Architect that we want an ASP.NET Core web application, and allowed it to generate the required files for just that.
 To open the solution in Visual Studio, we need to navigate to the application's folder.
 An easy shortcut to the code is to navigate to the `Project Layout` section in the aside menu, and click on the `Open in Folder` button.